 You guys.
 One of my biggest pet peeves in this life is how immediate postpartum is handled.
 One aspect of this that almost sends me through the roof is when parents, family, and friends PASS THEIR FRESHLY BORN BABY AROUND.
 OH MAN.

 As a doula, I rarely hold babies, especially right after they’re born.
 Even when offered!
-It’s not because I don’t like holding babies (I actually think it’s one of the seven wonders of the world 😉 ) but because it’s not my place.
+It’s not because I don’t like holding babies (I actually think it’s the 8th wonder of the world 😉 ) but because it’s not my place.
 Babies are supposed to be with their mothers.
 Sure, there are extenuating circumstances where it can’t happen, but as a standard, infants should be with their moms.

 TIP: If for whatever reason mama is unable to hold her baby, the next best thing is dad or another family member/friend.
 Dads, take off your shirts, put your baby on your chest, and cover both of you with a blanket.
 It may feel a little awkward at first, but you’ll be a pro in no time.
 You got this!